-avoidance of misinterpretation through use of standardised symbology and IMO phraseology;

-easily changed / amended;
+easily deployed / changed / amended depending on the situation (storms, marine incidents, etc;

 low cost to install and maintain;

-marking where physical AtoN is not practical.
+marking where physical or real AIS AtoN is not practical.

-TECHNICAL DEPLOYAMENT OF VIRTUAL ATON
+TECHNICAL DEPLOYMENT OF VIRTUAL ATON

 Information from the virtual AtoN services should be broadcast to shipboard receivers by more than one means.
 The navigation information provided for virtual AIS AtoN must be repeated in MSI broadcasts to assure that all mariners receive safety information.
 Virtual AIS AtoN messages should include a reference to identify the associated MSI message.
 Reference could be provided in the Message 21 field ‘Name of AtoN Extension’. (see Reference [20].)
 The ‘Name of AtoN Extension’ needs to be considered on a wider scale when developing new message definitions for virtual AtoN delivery.
 (See section 8.1)